Yu Yan (singer): 2020–present: Youth With You 2, The9 and rise in popularity

 In April 2021, Yu Yan participated in public welfare activities (Yuyan Rural Revitalization Project) seeking to revitalize rural areas of China.
 The welfare activities took place in different areas in Qilihe District, with the following project set to provide assistance to rural schools.
 Following this, she was featured on the cover of ShenZhou Artistic Magazine.
 Later in the month, along with The9 group members An Qi and Lu Keran, she visited iQiyi's Youth with You 3 as a senior mentor and performed a collaboration stage with some of the trainees.
 In May 2021, she was featured in magazine spreads such as with WAVES and ROLLACOASTER, which was a birthday exclusive issue featuring only Yu Yan.
 On May 22, Yu Yan appeared on The9's one year anniversary EP, RefleXtion.
 Later in the month, Yu Yan's work studio announced the opening of an official YouTube channel and also released four self-produced English song covers as a birthday special for fans.

 On June 11, Yu Yan supported the True Love Dream charity project and visited a children's music class at Xingshou School.
 Two days later, on June 13, 2021, Yu Yan performed at the OCEANWAVE Music Festival in Shanghai.
 She performed four solo songs, including "Give Me All Night" and a special rock version of "No Company (不奉陪)" from Youth With You 2.

-Later that week on the 19th of June, Yu Yan's work studio posted a notice that they would be taking legal action against any individuals posting defamatory insults towards Yu Yan online.
+Later that week, on 19 June, Yu Yan's work studio posted a notice that they would be taking legal action against any individuals posting defamatory insults towards Yu Yan online.
 Represented by AllBright Law Offices, the lawsuit severely reprimands and resists internet rumors and malicious speech targeted at Yu Yan.
 At midnight on June 26, Yu Yan released a cover of the song "Bygone Love (当爱已成往事)" originally by Sandy Lam and Jonathan Lee.
 It is available for free on various streaming platforms, including QQ Music.

 On July 13, 2021, Yu Yan was a guest on the escape-room themed variety show "GodPlayer".
 On the 17th of that month, she also participated in Beijing Adoption Day Charity Event, encouraging others to adopt shelter animals as pets.

 Yu Yan is expected to perform at Guochao Xingdong Music Festival, which was originally scheduled for August 14, 2021.
 However, due to rising cases of COVID-19 in China, the event was first postponed until October 2021, before being pushed until sometime in early 2022.

 On January 1, 2022, she attended the "Global Chinese Music Awards" jointly organized by CCTV Dream and Xinhua Media, and won the "New Singer of the Year" award.
 On January 3, she attended the "Starlight Young Annual Charity Gala" and won the "Best New Artist of the Year" award and performed the song "Simple LIFE".